kiesraad/pyeml_bindings/README.md

 # We can now access the data using standard Python syntax
 # > prints "Provinciale Staten Flevoland 2023"
 print(eml.count.election.election_identifier.election_name)

+# Or change some of the fields
+eml.count.election.contests.contest[0].total_votes.cast = 1234

+# And write back to EML using a serializer
+serializer = XmlSerializer()

+with open("output.xml", "w") as out_file:
+    # We can optionally pass the NAMESPACE from the bindings to the write function
+    # to use the same namespace prefixes.
+    # If we don't, we still get back valid EML but with ns0, ns1 etc.
+    serializer.write(out=out_file, obj=eml, ns_map=NAMESPACE)

 ```

 ## Useful dataclasses